smoeding/puppet-sendmail/README.md

 ##### `smart_host`

 Servers behind a firewall may not be able to deliver mail directly to the outside world.
 In this case the host may need to forward the mail to a gateway machine defined by this parameter.
-All nonlocal mail is forwarded to this gateway.
+All non-local mail is forwarded to this gateway.
 Default value: `undef`

 ##### `domain_name`